Growing Together Since 1950

 1990s

-In 1990, the Americans with Disabilities Act became law.
+In 1990, the Americans with Disabilities Act (ADA) became law.
 This landmark legislation ushered in a new era of inclusion, embraced by the St. Louis Arc as it continued to grow.
-Participant Working at Bread CompanyDuring this time, there was a new emphasis on early intervention therapy for children.
+A man holding a tray of food in front of a store.During this time, there was a new emphasis on early intervention therapy for children.
 The idea of a truly inclusive child care center, where children with developmental disabilities could learn alongside their typically developing peers, became reality when the Arc opened Childgarden School.
 Inclusion also came on the residential front, as the St. Louis Arc grew its service network for adults with developmental disabilities.
 The agency opened additional community-based homes and added supported living arrangements for people able to live on their own with a few hours of assistance each week.
 Being accepted and included in the workplace also became reality for hundreds of Arc participants enrolled in the Supported Employment program.
 They received the training and coaching needed to launch meaningful and lasting careers throughout the St. Louis area.

 2000s